Caramel, the Ultimate Make-at-Home Luxury…

 • If caramel residue hardens in your Thermomix® mixing bowl, add 34 oz of water and 1 Tbsp vinegar then start Pre-clean on your TM6™.

 For TM5, add 34 oz of hot tap water and heat 10 min/160°F/speed 1.

 Delicious, thick and creamy … it’s hard to resist eating it all from the jar!
 Instead, try drizzling it over ice cream, adding it to brownie batter, or sandwiching it between two sponge cakes.
 You could also make a big batch and divide it into smaller jars to gift to friends.
 The recipients will be delighted!

 I’ve made toffees, peanut brittle or honeycomb.
 What should I do now?

 Leave your delicious confections to cool completely before wrapping them well so they don’t absorb moisture from the air.
-Break brittle or Honeycomb with your hands and keep it in an airtight container, store caramel sauce in a sealed jar in the fridge.
+Break Walnut Brittle or Honeycomb with your hands and keep it in an airtight container, store caramel sauce in a sealed jar in the fridge.
 Cut toffees into neat shapes with a sharp kitchen knife, heated or lightly oiled if toffee sticks to the blade.
 For crisp edges, use a gentle back-and-forth sawing motion, rather than pressing down hard.
 Wrap your toffees in squares of parchment paper and store in an airtight container.
 If it’s a warm day, you may want to consider keeping the container in the fridge.